From BR Bullpen

 Biographical Information

 Outfielder Bubba Morton played seven seasons in the majors.
-In his best year with the bat, he hit .313 for the 1967 California Angels, in a year when the American League as a whole hit .236.
+In his best year with the bat, he hit .313 for the California Angels in 1967, in a year when the American League as a whole hit .236.
 His career .267 average was achieved largely during the second dead-ball era when averages were unusually low.

 Morton was the first black player signed by the Detroit Tigers and one of the first black men to play for the Durham Bulls.
 With the Bulls in 1957, he hit .310 with 18 homers and 82 RBIs and led the club to their first championship.